Retinal detachment is a separation of the light-sensitive membrane (retina) in the back of the eye from its supporting layers.

 Exams and Tests

 The ophthalmologist (eye doctor) will examine your eyes.
-Tests will be done to check the retina and pupil:
+Tests to check the retina and pupil may include:

 - Using special dye and camera to look at blood flow in the retina (fluorescein angiography)